Send money to Italy

 Whichever way you choose to transfer money to Italy, some crucial bits of information you’ll need for a successful transfer include:

-- Full name and address of the recipient’s bank
+- Your recipient's full name and address

-- Amount you would like to send.
+- The amount you would like to send.